Part 3 of this list building series talks about nurturing your subscribers through regular emails. Catch up on the series here: Part 1, Part 2.

 2. Share some “behind the scenes” news or information.

 Remember, part of nurturing your readers is letting them know a real person sits on the other side of the computer.
-Sharing bits of your personal life allow your readers to connect with you.
+Sharing bits of your personal life allows your readers to connect with you.
 For example, over the summer I shared that my family and I moved because moving is relatable—it’s something people do.

 If you feel comfortable, you can occasionally share fears or struggles as well.
 Being open and honest with your readers gives them the opportunity to say “me too.”
 Offering a me too can be a powerful tool for overcoming guilt, shame, and lies from the enemy.